 Mr. Wickremesinghe didn’t accept the decision.
 Parliament didn’t like it either.
 When he learned that Parliament would not support his choice, President Sirisena tried to shut down Parliament.
 But the country’s Supreme Court said that Mr. Sirisena could not shut down Parliament.

-When Parliament got back together, they held a vote of “no confidence” in Mr. Rajapaksa.
+When Parliament got back together, they passed a vote of “no confidence” in Mr. Rajapaksa.
 That meant the ex-president was not the prime minister.

 But President Sirisena refused to accept the vote of no confidence.
 On Thursday, there was a big fight in Sri Lanka’s parliament.
 Dozens of members hit each other and threw things at each other.
 One member went to the hospital.